-We will return to delivering a broad and balanced curriculum in all subjects from the start of the autumn term.
+We will return to delivering a broad and balanced curriculum in all subjects with immediate effect.
 In the first instance, we will prioritise identifying gaps and focus on practising and developing key skills with daily practice in the skills of reading, writing and number.
-All children will have the opportunity to read, and be read to every day; we would strongly encourage all pupils supported by their parents and teachers to read as much as possible over the summer.
+All children will have the opportunity to read, and be read to every day.